johnperry-math/AoC2023/README.md

 This was a bit tricky to implement.
 I made some dumb mistakes along the way, especially as regards loop termination and retention of values.
 Despite that, I enjoyed it.

+## Day 14: Parabolic Reflector Dish

+The reason lava isn't working right is that a reflector dish is off kilter.
+We need to figure out how to reposition its platform.
+However, the north beam is damaged...

+1. Determine the load on the north beam when you tilt the reflector north.
+1. Hey, there's a "spin cycle" button!
+Determine the load on the north beam after 1 billion spin cycles.

+### Unusual Tools

+Just a bit of math -- detecting the period of a regular sequence -- but not even the arithmetic sum formula, my first suspicion when I read Part 1.

+### Experience

+Fun and relatively easy.